StarbreezeStudios/cloudscript-engine/README.md

 # cloudscript-engine

-Framework designed ease playfab's cloudscript handlers development.
+Node.js based Framework to simplify PlayFab's Cloudscript handlers development.
-Highlight features:<br>
+Key features:

-* Run and debug your handlers locally using actual playfab title's environment
+* Run and debug your handlers locally using actual PlayFab title database
 * Pack your handlers in just one file bundle
-* Deploy your handlers so easily
+* Deploy your handlers easily

 ## Installation